Student Life & Services

 Medical and/or Psychological Evaluation

-The Associate Vice President for Student Affairs (or designee) may direct a student to participate in a medical and/or psychological evaluation whenever the behavior of the student appears to pose a significant risk of substantial harm to the health or safety of such student or others.
-The medical and/or psychological evaluation is conducted by the College’s Director of the College Counseling & Wellness Services (or designee) or by a licensed mental health professional of the College's choosing.
+The Dean of Student Affairs (or designee) may direct a student to participate in a medical and/or psychological evaluation whenever the behavior of the student appears to pose a significant risk of substantial harm to the health or safety of such student or others.
+The medical and/or psychological evaluation is conducted by the College’s Senior Director of the College Counseling & Wellness Services (or designee) or by a licensed mental health professional of the College's choosing.
 The referral will be sent to the student and the student will be notified of the scheduled evaluation to occur as soon as possible.
 The cost of the evaluation will be at the student’s expense.
 The evaluation is intended to assess:

 - Whether the student’s behavior poses a significant risk of substantial harm to the health or safety of the student or others, and the nature, duration and severity of the risk.